You performed a search for: Areas of Interest: Community / Neighbourhood Volunteering

 Big Brothers Big Sisters mentoring programs provides children and youth with a role model to talk to and share the experiences of growing up with.
 Through regular outings, a relationship is developed between the mentor and the mentee, which is built on trust and common interests, and is supported by our experienced case-workers.
 The result is a life-changing experience for both the mentor and the mentee.

-Volunteer Crisis Responder Orillia Oro-Medonte Rama Ramara Severn
+Volunteer Crisis Responder Ramara Orillia Oro-Medonte Rama Severn

 North Simcoe Victim Services, Orillia, Victim Crisis Assistance Ontario